Bob Weltlich: FIU

+a mark since tied by two other teams.
+Weltlich let the credit for the TAAC title go to the team, stating that his resignation had nothing to do with winning or losing.
+In the tournament, serving as a 16 seed, they played Jim Harrick's UCLA Bruins and lost 92–56, in the First Round.
+Notably, in the final postgame news conference, Weltlich had a shirt on with lettering on the front that read: “I need a job.” with his phone number underneath along with “Please leave a message."

 South Alabama

 Weltlich was named the interim coach at the University of South Alabama on October 27, 1997 following Bill Musselman's sudden resignation on October 7, 1997.
-Weltlich coached the Jags from 1997 to 2002 and compiled a record of 81-65 and three 20-win seasons.
+Weltlich coached the Jags from 1997 to 2002 and compiled a record of 81–65 and three 20-win seasons.
 He resigned from South Alabama after the 2002 season, but he and his family remained in Fairhope, Alabama, where he has worked as a middle school teacher to complete the 10 years of service he needed to qualify for retirement from the state of Alabama.

 Head coaching record

 Novel

 In 2004, Weltlich's novel, Crooked Zebra, was released.
 It tells the story of a college basketball referee who begins to affect outcomes of games based on his gambling habits.